-Abstract-Content Delivery Networks (CDNs) have been the prevalent method for the efficient delivery of content across the Internet.
-Management operations performed by CDNs are usually applied based only on limited information about Internet Service Provider (ISP) networks, which can have a negative impact on the utilization of ISP resources.
-To overcome these issues, previous research efforts have been investigating ISPoperated content delivery services, by which an ISP can deploy its own in-network caching infrastructure and implement its own cache management strategies.
+Abstract-Content delivery networks (CDNs) have been the prevalent method for the efficient delivery of content across the Internet.
+Management operations performed by CDNs are usually applied only based on limited information about Internet Service Provider (ISP) networks, which can have a negative impact on the utilization of ISP resources.
+To overcome these issues, previous research efforts have been investigating ISP-operated content delivery services, by which an ISP can deploy its own in-network caching infrastructure and implement its own cache management strategies.
 In this paper, we extend our previous work on ISP-operated content distribution and develop a novel scalable and efficient distributed approach to control the placement of content in the available caching points.
 The proposed approach relies on parallelizing the decision-making process and the use of network partitioning to cluster the distributed decision-making points, which enables fast reconfiguration and limits the volume of information required to take reconfiguration decisions.
 We evaluate the performance of our approach based on a wide range of parameters.
 The results demonstrate that the proposed solution can outperform previous approaches in terms of management overhead and complexity while offering similar network and caching performance.

-Index Terms-Cache Management, Content Placement, Network Partitioning, Content Delivery Networks.
+Index Terms-Cache management, content placement, network partitioning, content delivery networks.